biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/msgbroadcaster.md

 # MsgBroadcaster Transaction

-The `MsgBroadcaster` abstraction class is a way to broadcast transactions on Injective with ease.
+The `MsgBroadcaster` abstraction class is a way to broadcast transactions on Biyaliquid with ease.
 With it, you can pass a Message that you want to be packed in a transaction and the signer's address and the transaction will be prepared, signed, and broadcasted.

-An example of usage can be found on our [Helix demo repo](https://github.com/InjectiveLabs/injective-helix-demo).
+An example of usage can be found on our [Helix demo repo](https://github.com/biya-coin/biyaliquid-helix-demo).
 As for the messages that you can pass to the `broadcast` methods, you can find examples in the [Core Modules](../examples/) section of the docs.

 ## MsgBroadcaster + Wallet Strategy